If you read this, it means you think on submitting your application. That is great!

 Vagif is a Russian/Norwegian developer working for a Norwegian company Miles.
 He has about three decades of programming experience, currently focusing on building systems in F# and C#.
-Vagif is a frequent speaker on software conferences, contributor to some open source projects and maintainer of Simple.OData.Client.
+Vagif is a frequent speaker on software conferences, a contributor to some open source projects, and maintainer of Simple.OData.Client.

 Anatoly was studying to become an information security specialist.
 He was earning money like a tough C++ developer on Linux.
 After getting bored of coding, he felt the urge to create and switched to C#.
 He has been writing in .NET since its first versions.
 Currently Anatoly is designing and developing business applications, distributed and fault-tolerant systems.
 He spends his spare time with ES, CQRS and DDD.

-Developer of the bioinformatics software with .NET, chemical with Java, financial with Haskell and some other interesting stuff.
+The developer of the bioinformatics software with .NET, a chemical with Java, financial with Haskell, and some other interesting stuff.
 Roman likes to dive into new areas and languages and then talk about them at conferences and use them in production, if necessary.

 In order to submit your application, please, fill in the form below: we kindly ask you to pay as much attention as possible while doing that, because we'll consider your application based on the information provided below.
 If you require help while preparing your session, we'll do our best to help you make a good one.

 If you've already submitted your application, yet haven't heard from us during one week, then something went wrong.
 In this case, please, contact us via email firstname.lastname@example.org.